antonhornquist/monorepo1/README.md

 ## Continuous Integration

 A [very simple pipeline](.github/workflows/build-and-test.yaml) that runs two jobs - Build and Run Tests - sequentially in a Github Workflow has been defined.
 It uses a Bazel cache.

+Following above assertion that "[a] project should always be able to run `bazel build //...` and `bazel test //...` successfully on its stable branch]` the Github CI workflow is very simple.
+It defines two jobs to run sequentially, the first one validates no compilation errors are occuring (`bazel build //...`) and the second one validates no tests are broken (`bazel test //...`).
+In practice, due to the use of a Bazel cache the contiuous integration build only rebuilds what's necessary, depending on recent code changes.

 ## Visualizing the build